-LABEL DESCRIPTION Transfer Rate Select a transmission speed from the drop-down list box.
+LABEL DESCRIPTION Adapter Setting Transfer Rate Select a transmission speed from the drop-down list box.
 Choose from Fully Auto (default), 1 Mbps, 2 Mbps, 5.5 Mbps, 11 Mbps, 6 Mbps, 9 Mbps, 12 Mbps, 18 Mbps, 22 Mbps, 24 Mbps, 36 Mbps, 48 Mbps, 54 Mbps and 125 Mbps.
-Your ZyXEL G-360 can transmit at the proprietary transmission rates of 22Mbps or 125 Mbps if you are connecting to the ZyXEL G-560.
-4
+Your G-360 can transmit at the proprietary transmission rates of 22Mbps or up to 125 Mbps when connected to the ZyXEL g+ AP or wireless router.
+Actual speeds attained also depend on the distance from the AP, noise, etc. Power Saving Mode Select Enabled to save power (especially for notebook computers).
+This forces the G-360 to go to sleep mode when it is not transmitting data.
+When you select Disabled , the G-360 will never go to sleep mode.